mpieva/biohazard/README.md

 "cabal install --dry-run -v" to check what it will do.
 It should tell you that it's going to install a number of new libraries, but it shouldn't try any updates.

+It's usually best to install all relevant packages at the same time, so you'd probably invoke "cabal install biohazard/ biohazard-tools/"

 When done, on an unmodified Cabal setup, you will find the binaries in
 ${HOME}/cabal/bin.
 Cabal can install them in a different place, please